bytecodealliance/wasmtime/cranelift/docs/regalloc.rst

   allows 'tombstone' program points corresponding to instructions that have been deleted.

-  Cretonne uses a 32-bit program point representation that encodes an instruction or EBB number directly.
+  Cranelift uses a 32-bit program point representation that encodes an instruction or EBB number directly.
 There are no 'tombstones' for deleted instructions, and no mirrored linked list of instructions.
 Live ranges must be updated when instructions are deleted.

-A consequence of Cretonne's more compact representation is that two program points can't be compared without the context of a function layout.
+A consequence of Cranelift's more compact representation is that two program points can't be compared without the context of a function layout.

 Coalescing algorithm